 - Collaboration Between Public Health and Healthcare.
 Each health department functioned as a resource to its healthcare partners, helping them to meet regulatory requirements and address fiscal needs, convening and facilitating productive discussions, and communicating about joint activities.

-PHF intends to expand the reach of this program by launching additional pilot work around the country, and is developing an intervention guide to accompany the Public Health Antibiotic Stewardship Driver Diagram.
+PHF intends to expand the reach of this program by launching additional pilot work around the country.
 This packet of materials

 includes stories from the pilot sites, background information about the Antibiotic Stewardship Program, and a description of how driver diagrams can be used to address community health challenges like optimal antibiotic use.